Skip to main content

 10. Voicemail Message Configuration

-What it does: Defines what happens when all attempts to reach human agents fail.
-Why it matters: Sometimes agents are all busy, don’t answer, or are unavailable.
+What it does: Defines what happens when attempts to reach the human agent fail.
+Why it matters: Sometimes the agent is busy, doesn’t answer, or is unavailable.
 This configuration ensures customers still get a professional resolution instead of being left hanging.
 How it works: Two options available - End with message (play a polite explanation and end the call) or Continue in pathway (route the customer to another part of your conversation flow).
 When using pathway mode, you can visually see the connection in your pathway.
 Configuration:

 • Options: Message vs. pathway routing